Year of Publication

 This study evaluates the effectiveness of Presentation U, asking whether students taught by Presentation U Faculty Fellows are more likely to perform higher in the area of written communication compared to similar students whose instructors did not participate in the training program.
 Additionally, I examine whether the impact of Presentation U varies across key demographics related to the university, course, professor, and student.

 Presentation U is assessed against another university assessment initiative – the Multi-State Collaborative (MSC).
 Student work from both initiatives are scored according to the same Written Communication VALUE rubric and results are compared, controlling for key explanatory variables using a modified production function model with repeated cross-sectional analysis.
 Results show that Presentation U has no effect on a student’s overall average score; however, the initiative has a negative effect on the rubric criterion “Sources and Evidence” and a positive effect on the rubric criterion “Control of Syntax and Mechanics.”

 Stockwell, Abigail, "Assessing Student Performance in Written Communication: An Evaluation of the University of Kentucky's Quality Enhancement Plan" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 286.